 Hi Mom 你好，李焕英, (Jia Ling 贾玲 2021) and Last Night in Soho, (Edgar Wright 2021)

 In movies, traversing time and place has never been easier.
 Now, there is little need for rattling control panels or to channel lightning into a power-hungry flux-capacitor; everyone assumes time travel is part of modern cinema.
 Despite the universal intimacy of past and present, two recent time-travel productions, Hi Mom and Last Night in Soho remain worlds apart.
-Both have lead characters who fear they will never make their mothers proud and benefit from hindsight when the obscurity of the past clears, revealing their false assumptions.
+Both have lead characters who fear they will never live up to their mothers’ standards and benefit from hindsight when the obscurity of the past clears, revealing their false assumptions.

 In Soho, the cinematography frames the past beautifully, but it turns out to be a chimaera.
-The seductive styling of swinging era veils sordid attitudes.
-Short skirts and song lyrics, suggesting coercion, such as Umberto Bindi’s You’re my world, you’re every move I make (1963), are of a time when women are always pretty little things, sexually available, and everyone has their price.
+The seductive styling of the Swinging era veils sordid attitudes.
+Short skirts and song lyrics, suggesting coercion, such as Umberto Bindi’s You’re my world, you’re every move I make (1963), are of a time when women are always pretty little things, sexually available, and every ‘girl’ had their price.
 This oppressive past collides with the present.
 The taxi driver who picks up Eloise from the station promises, ‘it’s the same old London underneath’ and goes on to imply that if she hasn’t enough money to pay the fare, there are other options, ‘I’m sure we can sort something out.’

 Where Last Night departs from the typical strictures of the time travel genre, the screwball comedy, Hi, Mom, is more conventional.
 Access to the past offers the possibility of a second chance, affecting the dilemmas of the present.
 Hi, Mom’s protagonist is also the director, Jia Ling, a celebrity Xiangsheng (相声 cross-talk) comedienne, a marriage of Dawn French and Lou Costello.
 The movie was developed from a short stage sketch.
 Typically, quick-fire banter drives the plot.
 Following the model of time travel classics, such as Peggy Sue Got Married (Francis Ford Coppola 1986), Mom’s narrative starts at a reunion party, the spotlight shining on perceived life successes.
 Peggy and Ling both set out to reform the past according to a contemporary perspective.
 They find in the past people with unique future aspirations who don't want to change.
 Instead of benefiting from their privileged foresight, Ling and Peggy learn from others’ resilience.